arnava13/MLC-Project/journal.md

 - Combined Sentinel-2 and LST tensors into a final shape of (5, 1448, 1671).
 - Confirmed functionality with shape, value range checks, and LST heatmap visualization.

+# April 11 2025: Began to create dataloaders
+- We want a dataloader for each City (DONE)
+- Each dataloader consolidates the UHI data to a grid based on an input resolution parameters (DONE)
+    TODO:
+- Create a function to get weather data nearest to each latlong position of the UHI data (DONE).
+- loads the satellite data for the bounding box of the city and the time window specified by the UHI data, and then we get the median mosaic (cloudless) of the satellite data in some averaging window before the UHI observation day, will start with 10 days. (nearly done)
+- load the weather data nearest every UHI observation point using API (nearly done)
+- create the lst data as a tensor with the same grid as the UHI data.

+Goal for Tuesday the 15th:
+- Get a simple model working, we will use the Clay forward pass just once as a feature extractor and not backpropagate through it.
+Then we will combine all features in an LSTM and train that.
+- Trying to build in such a way that we don't load all of the data into memory at once, but rather query APIs when we do __getitem__() in the dataset class, and then pass this to a standard pytorch dataloader.